snootclub/create-canvas-sketch/readme.md

-Any further development on nginx.conf will happen on https://git.snoot.club/snootclub/nginx.conf
+Any further development on docker-image will happen on https://git.snoot.club/snootclub/docker-image